How to Stop Identifying With Your Thoughts: 10 Proven Strategies to End Cognitive Fusion for Good

 Three Core Defusion Techniques

-1. The Linguistic Shift
+1. Linguistic Shift

-“I’m having the thought that I’m going to fail the presentation.”
+“I’m having the thought that [Thought Content].”

 2. Humor & Repetition